TN 8 (04-04)

 A group II period of disability decisional deficiency exists when the case contains sufficient documentation to:

-support a different onset, ending or cessation date that is material, i.e., the different date has the potential to affect the MOE, the PIA or the earnings freeze, or
+support a different onset, ending or cessation date that is material, i.e., the different date has the potential to effect the MOE, the PIA or the earnings freeze, or

 establish an onset date when there is a reopening issue, and the adjudicating component reopened the prior determination when they should not have or failed to reopen the prior determination when they should have, regardless of whether the review component agrees with the adjudicating component's established onset date (EOD).

 NOTE: When sufficient documentation exists that supports an onset date different than the EOD (i.e., a different month and/or year), the different onset date is considered to have the potential to effect the PIA, MOE or disability freeze.
 (In situations involving onset as of the first day of a month, a different day could also be a material discrepancy.)
 Neither the adjudicating component, nor the review component, is responsible for determining whether the PIA, MOE or disability freeze is actually effected; nor is this a factor in determining whether an onset date decisional deficiency exists.
 Onset date decisional deficiencies are based only on the potential impact of adjudicating components not following existing policy/procedure applicable to them.
 Review components will not cite a Group II deficiency if an exact EOD is not required per DI 25501.300A.2, or the EOD meets the onset expedient criteria in DI 25501.300A.5.

 C. Procedure - defined group II decisional deficiencies

 1. Group II onset date decisional deficiency - no reopening issue

 Review components will cite a group II onset decisional deficiency when the case contains an incorrect onset date determination; i.e., the case contains sufficient documentation to support a different onset date than the adjudicating component's EOD.